 This paper is an output of the Overall Impact of Higher Education Institutions on Regional Economies project, funded by the Economic and Social Research Council (ESRC), Scottish Funding Council (SFC), the Higher Education Funding Council of England (HEFCE), the Higher Education Funding Council of Wales (HEFCW) and the Department for Employment and Learning Northern Ireland (DELNI) - RES-171-25-0032.
 We also acknowledge additional funding from the Centre for Public Policy for Regions.
-We are indebted to Ursula Kelly for helpful discussions and advice.
+We are indebted to Nikos Pappas for excellent research assistance and to Ursula Kelly for helpful discussions and advice.
 The project is one of nine funded through the Impact of Higher Education Institutions on Regional Economies Initiative.